JohannesBuchner/pystrict3/README.rst

 * no monkey patching
 * no magic attributes (__dict__, __local__) that alter classes and variables
 * no altering builtins, etc.
-* no dynamic building classes of the same name in multiple places

 Python 3.5 and above is required.